eqlabs/zksync-state-reconstruct/README.md

 <details>
   <summary>Manually</summary>
-  This tool is written in nightly Rust; you can install Rust by following the official instructions [here](https://www.rust-lang.org/learn/get-started), and then running the following command to switch to the nightly toolchain:
+  This tool is written in nightly Rust; you can install Rust by following the official instructions <a href="https://www.rust-lang.org/learn/get-started">here</a>, and then running the following command to switch to the nightly toolchain:
   <br><br>

   ```fish